qstackfield/lcac-governor/README.md

-# LCAC Governor - Cognitive Integrity Framework
+# LCAC Governor – Cognitive Integrity Framework
 **Atom Labs · 2025**

-LCAC Governor is a **cognitive integrity layer** designed to sit *in front* of any LLM, agent, toolchain, or reasoning system.
+LCAC Governor is a cognitive integrity layer designed to sit in front of any LLM, agent, toolchain, or reasoning system.
-It does **not** replace your model.
+It does not replace your model.
+It governs it.

-It **governs** it.

-LCAC continuously evaluates outputs for:
+LCAC evaluates outputs for:

 - Trust degradation
 - Drift variance
 - Cognitive instability